HPAI-BSC/prompt_engine/README.md

 - MMLU (medical subsets)
 - CareQA

 Other datasets can be used if they are in the required format.
-More details in [Datasets](medprompt/datasets) section.
+More details can be found in [Datasets](medprompt/datasets) section.

 ### Output